laserpants/trombone/docs/authentication.rst

 Message authentication can be disabled with the ``-x`` command line switch.
 Doing so in a production environment is not recommended, since it renders the system vulnerable to unauthorized access.

 ..
 WARNING::
-   Deactivating message authentication gives everyone access to your server API.
-Therefore, only use the ``-x`` flag in a safe environment.
+   Deactivating message authentication gives everyone access to your server interface.
+Only use the ``-x`` flag in a safe environment to avoid the risk of unauthorized access to production data.

 Allowing access from localhost